feedhenry/mcp-standalone/ui/README.md

 ```

 When doing local development against an `oc cluster`, the `ui` folder would be mounted into the docker `origin` container as the config dir.
 This allows the path `/var/lib/origin/openshift.local.config/public` to point to the `./ui/public` folder.

+## Style guide

+MCP UI is an angular application and we are using angularjs version 1.5.
+Angular promotes a component based application architecture to take advantage of component benefits like:

+  - Reusability - Components are atomic units, and building with components allows for their reuse in future development cycles.
+  - Consistency - Implementing reusable components helps keep design consistent and can provide clarity in organising code.
+Also keeps consistency of use for the user.
+  - Maintainability - A set of well organised components can be quick to update, and you can be more confident about which areas will and won't be affected.
+  - Scalability - Having a library of components to implement can make for speedy development.

+Angular has the [component directive](https://docs.angularjs.org/guide/component) which should be the main building block for UI features.
+[This style guide](https://github.com/toddmotto/angularjs-styleguide) will form the basis of the MCP UI style guide so have a read before starting to code.

+NOTE: We are currently moving to this style code so the code may not match the guide in places.
+Also our app uses standard angular router instread of ui-router and babel is not configured so import/export is not available.